hrigdon98/hrigdon98.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ### Analytical Specification

 The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
-The replication study will use R.
+The replication study will use R version 4.0.

 ## Materials and Procedure